 What’s the same?

 People.
 The first thing that we see brands lose sight of in B2B marketing, is ironically the most important.
-Customers.
-People.
-Y’know - humans.
 There’s a tendency for B2B marketing to be watered down, vanilla and just plain dull.
 The reason?
-All too often businesses get caught in the trap that because business decisions can be serious, therefore the marketing should also be serious.
-The obvious risk here is that by removing emotion from communication, that we fail to connect.
-Even in huge life decisions that we make as consumers, we act irrationally and make decisions based on emotion.
+All too often businesses get trapped into thinking that because business decisions are serious, therefore the marketing should also be serious.
+The obvious risk is that by removing emotion from communication - we fail to connect.
+Even in huge life decisions that we make as consumers, we act irrationally and make choices based on emotion.
 So when creating B2B marketing campaigns, don’t forget the human touch.

 The B2C Influence.
 There’s an unfortunate stereotype that business people leave their personal lives at the door and are not influenced by what they see at home before they sit down at their desk for a day of work.
 But studies have shown this is not true.
-If you see an advert for Salesforce as a when you are “off duty”, you might think that it had no impact on you.
-But if that awareness leads you to try the software in your work life, then an advert served to you as a consumer has impacted your decision making in the workplace.
+If you see an advert for Salesforce when you are “off duty”, you might think that it had no impact on you.
+But if that awareness leads you to try the software in your work life, then a B2C ad changed how you behaved in your B2B life.
 The same is true of brands who have “two faces.”
-Your opinion of British Telecom and their ability to deliver you a phone line and decent broadband will likely influence your thinking when you’re assessing which cyber security provider to use for your corporate offices.
+Your opinion of BT and their ability to give you a phone line and decent broadband will probably influence whether you want them to do your cyber security at work.

 Brand.
-Regardless of whether you are in B2C or B2B, the value of the brand to the business is significant.
-But in B2B, that value is reduced as smaller businesses don’t trade on brand awareness.
-There are outliers here, for example IBM is the B2B brand you most likely know but will never buy from directly.
-So we need to keep in mind that our B2C experiences influence our decisions in the B2B world. (but still a significant asset nonetheless.)
-Some businesses fashion and FMCG where it’s nigh on impossible to succeed without significant brand strength of some kind.
+Regardless of whether you are in B2C or B2B; the value of the brand to the business is significant.
+But in B2B that value is reduced as smaller businesses don’t trade on brand awareness as much.
+There are outliers here, for example IBM is the biggest B2B brand you most likely know but will never buy from directly.
+There are some B2C markets like fashion and FMCG where it’s nigh on impossible to succeed without significant brand strength of some kind.
 B2B is not that simple.
-This doesn’t mean brand is not useful, and awareness of some form with your target audience still plays an important role, but maybe on a smaller scale.
+This doesn’t mean brand is not useful.
+It's just that it's a slightly less powerful tool than in B2C.

 The marketing funnel.
-Ignore anyone who tries to tell you otherwise - the marketing funnel is extremely important.
-And that goes for B2B and B2C.
-The big difference is that B2B buying cycles can be much longer than those in B2C and so keeping track of all your potential leads in a CRM system of some sort is often pivotal.
+Ignore anyone who tries to tell you otherwise - the marketing funnel is still extremely important.
+And that still stands for B2B and B2C.
+The big difference is that if you're in B2B, you'll already know the buying cycle can be much longer than in B2C.
 But this doesn’t mean switching gears and using specialist approaches like ABM.
-If you build a custom marketing funnel via research, you will be able to map all your potential clients onto it and take the benefits of all the great tools of consumer marketing.
-Research, targeting, segmentation and positioning all play the same role as they do in B2C, but B2B marketing just uses those tools in a different way.
+If you build a custom marketing funnel via research, you will be able to map all your potential clients onto it.
+From there you can take advantage of classic marketing techniques like targeting, segmentation and positioning.
+These all play the same role as they do in B2C, but B2B marketing just uses those tools in a different way.
 Speaking of different…

 What’s different?